 Keeping Information Off of Public Records

 If you are facing small claims court or some other kind of financial dispute, it would be beneficial to you to settle out of court and avoid a public record on your credit report.
-It is usually better to deal with your creditors directly if at all possible.
+It is usually better to deal with your creditors directly if possible.
 Adverse records can affect your credit score whether they are paid or unpaid.

 How I Deleted Public Records and Raised My Credit Score Over 200 Points

 Removing a public record from your credit report can increase your score and provide you with peace of mind.
-A public record item on your credit report can be one of the most annoying and time consuming items you can deal with.
+A public record item on your credit report can be one of the most annoying and time-consuming items you can deal with.
 Not only do you have to be involved in judicial proceedings, but the public record may remain on your credit report for as much as 7 to 10 years.

 What You Can Do About a Public Record

-You can attempt to contact the agencies that are reporting your public records and ask them how long the item will remain on your credit report.
+You can attempt to contact the agencies that are reporting the derogatory marks and ask them how long the item will remain on your credit report.
 A good law firm that specializes in credit repair and counseling may be one of your best options since they know the techniques required to get items removed from your credit report.

 If you have not had a public record of some form appear on your credit report yet, you should try to take the necessary steps to avoid it.
-If someone is planning on taking you to small claims court in order to collect money, it is wise to try an settle with them before it gets to that point.
+If someone is planning on taking you to small claims court to collect money, it is wise to try to settle with them before it gets to that point.

 How I Messed Up My Credit Score

 I started getting phone calls from collection agencies at all hours of the day.
 The harassment was an embarrassment.
-Finally, I filed for bankruptcy and the creditors stopped hounding me, however the bankruptcy caused major damage to my credit.
+Finally, I filed for bankruptcy and the creditors stopped hounding me, however, the bankruptcy caused major damage to my credit.

 I Took Control of My Credit Report

 My bad credit prevented me from living my life the way I wanted to.
-I couldn’t qualify for a home loan, or a car loan.
+I couldn’t qualify for a home loan or a car loan.
 I couldn’t go on vacations because my credit was too low to secure financing for anything.

 One day I was talking to a friend of mine about my plight and he told me about Lexington Law Firm.
 He said he had been in a similar situation and was able to greatly improve his credit score by working with them.
-I had my doubts, but I didn’t have many options so I gave Lexington Law a shot.
+I had my doubts, but I didn’t have many options, so I gave Lexington Law a shot.

-I called (800) 220-0084) and talked with a very helpful credit counselor who gave me some really good advice.
+I called (800) 220-0084 and talked to a very helpful credit counselor who gave me some excellent advice.
 I decided to sign up and am happy that I did.
 They went to work quickly and before long I was receiving letters in the mail informing me that negative items had been removed from my credit report.

 Bankruptcy Removed from My TransUnion Credit Report:

 I can’t even begin to tell you how grateful I am that I found Lexington Law.
 I was finally able to purchase my first home and my financial life has been great ever since.
 My credit scores have improved significantly since there are no longer any negative accounts on my credit report.
-Here’s a snap shot of my credit scores:
+Here’s a snapshot of my credit scores:

 — T.B., Lexington client